God knows the healing you need because He looks at the heart.

 GOD LOOKS AT THE HEART

 He sees the person He created; the true authentic you, your essential self.
-When He heals, he heals you back to the person He saw when He laid the foundation of the world.
+I believe that when He heals, he heals you back to the person He saw when He laid the foundation of the world.

 In my experience, it’s not so much that God heals sickness, but that He heals the person.
 He looks at your heart and wants to root out any shame.